digideskio/incestinfo/about.md

 permalink: /about/
 ---

-**Incest Life** is dedicated to promoting the awareness and anthropological study of healthy, consensual incestuous relationships. __Did you know that incest can form a positive, loving bond between family members?__
+**Incest Life** is dedicated to promoting the awareness and anthropological study of healthy, consensual incestuous relationships. _Did you know that incest can form a positive, loving bond between family members?_

-**Free study materials provided**, strictly for educational and informational purposes.
+[Free study materials provided](/media/), strictly for educational and informational purposes.
 More information coming soon.

-__Morpheus__
+_Morpheus_